imagej/imagej.github.io/_pages/plugins/sem-fei-metadata-scale.md

 ## **Overview**

-This tool reads FEI SEM acquistion metadata from tiff tags and set image scale based on pixel size.
+This tool reads FEI SEM acquisition metadata from tiff tags and set image scale based on pixel size.

 Note: This macro use Bio-formats plugin to read metadata.
 Fiji should include the plugin in default.
 Otherwise, install Bio-formats manually in ImageJ.